Agriad/legal-teammates/README.md

 The student opens an issue with the title: "Looking for a teammate: my-name@kth.se" Thereafter, a comment will appear on that issue with a list of all legal teammates in each work category.

 The process takes approximately 30 seconds.
+The student can search again by reopening the same issue.

 When the student searching for a legal teammate, a list will be given of students' email addresses.
 The suggested legal teammates follow the following criteria: